rubycheng121/PROBLEM-ONE-TRAINS/README.md

 1. train.getdistance(pathString)

-    a. design Vertex and Edge Object
-        use for loop to get each length and calculate the sum
+a. design Vertex and Edge Object,use for loop to get each length and calculate the sum

  Vertex:
 ```js
     var Vertex = function(name) {
         this.getName = function() { return name };